kfjahnke/zimt/README.md

     ./examples.sh *.cc
     for f in *++; do echo $f; ./$f >> /dev/null; done

+## zimt in action

+I have created a branch 'zimt' in my project [lux](https://bitbucket.org/kfj/pv/ "git repository of the lux image and panorama viewer") which uses zimt to implement some functionality of the vspline code base which is packaged with lux.
+This 'exercises' the zimt data types and transform family of functions in a real application, and it's helped me to do some debugging and tweaking, so that the 'zimt flavour' for lux now runs roughly as fast as the original.
+If you're interested to see zimt 'in action', check out lux' zimt branch and build as usual. 'to see' is meant quite literally: with an image processing software, if anything goes wrong, you're likely to see it.

 ### zimt backends

 On top of 'zimt's own', zimt currently supports three SIMD backends: